arithy/packcc/import/code/pcc_ast.v3.md

 The macro definition should be **in `%source` section** in the PEG source.

 The following macros are available.
-Note that, unlike other symbols, the prefix of these macro names is never changed even when a different prefix is set with `%prefix`.
+Note that, unlike other symbols, the prefix of these macro names is never changed even when a different prefix is set to `%prefix`.

 **`PCC_AST_MALLOC(`**_mgr_**`,`**_size_**`)`**